joeappleton18/web-dev-2022-notes/sessions/week_6/README.md

 >> This task really pulls together everything we have covered so far.

 - Currently the form itself is is nested within a view - `src/Views/Checkin.js`.
-However, this is not in accordance to the principle that a form should be  "A black box that takes in user input, validates it and outputs this valid data for processing.".
+However, it is not in accordance to the principle that a form should be  "A black box that takes in user input, validates it and outputs this valid data for processing.".
 To achieve this, extract the checkin form to its own component and add validation.

 - Complete the remaining Checkin form functionality.
 I shall express this functionality as user stories:

 - As a user, I should be, optionally, displayed the food and drink inputs if I select no for "WAS YOUR DIET PERFECT?", so I can deduct points

 - As a user, I should see the char count tick downwards as I write my comment, so I know how many chars I have left

-  - As a user I should see my score go up or down based on what I select, so I know my points before I checkin.
+- As a user, I should see my score go up or down based on what I select, so I know my points before I checkin.

 - **Note**: the number of points available (max 20) is appended to each label.
 Often they are binary, e.g. drinking water is 3 or 0.
 However, diet, worth 10 points, is a sliding scale.
 Users will deduct a point, up to a maximum of 10 based on their infringements.
 Consider how you would use `useEffect` or, perhaps easier, [react-hook-form-watch](https://react-hook-form.com/api#watch) to achieve this task

 :::